USACE/cwms-data-api/docs/source/design/composite-time-series.rst

    #.
 Each member *MUST* have a start date
    #.
 The last member *MAY* have an end date indicating no more data will be available for this location and measure.
    #.
 Data may have gaps, an explanation range *SHOULD* be provided.
 For data with regular gaps, e.g. season gauges
       a description should be provided in the notes.
-A Link to a Location Level can be provided if the timing is well known.
+      Example: A Link to a Location Level can be provided if the seasonal timing is well known.
+This would let users of the data now if the gap is missing data "an error" or if just out-of-service.
 #.
-The members of a composite time measure the same thing. (e.g. all members are Elevation, not some are elevation and some are stage.)
+The members of a composite time series measure the same thing. (e.g. all members are Elevation, not some are elevation and some are stage.)
 #.
-The interval and duration of each member *MAY* be different.
+The parameter type (e.g. Instantaneous; Average; etc), interval, and duration of each member *MAY* be different.

 Time Series Naming